thegworld/gtx-browser/media/mojo/README.md

 run in the GPU process.
 The `ServiceManagerContext` provides the ability to run a service in-process (browser) or in the GPU process.
-Therefore, by using a `MediaService`, it’s very easy to support hosting remote media components interfaces in most common Chromium process types (Browser/GPU).
+Therefore, by using a `MediaService`, it’s very easy to support hosting remote media components interfaces in most common GTx Browser process types (Browser/GPU).
 This can by set using the gn argument  `mojo_media_host`, e.g.
 ```